AAT Merits Review and Appeals for Refusals/Cancellations

 Powers of the AAT

 Remit the matter for reconsideration in accordance with such directions or recommendations as are permitted by the Regulations or

 Set aside the decision and substitute a new decision or

 Dismiss the application without taking any further action

 At Migration Centre of Australia, we have helped several clients in winning at the AAT including complex matters.
 Merits Review process at the AAT is an opportunity to get your application reassessed and as such should not be taken lightly.
 Strategic approach to the whole case considering the grounds of the refusal decision by the Department is the key to winning at the AAT.
 If you are in such situation and need help or representation, Contact Us.

 An application for review can be withdrawn at any time prior to a decision being made on the application.
 The decision under review remains unchanged, and the Department of Home Affairs is notified of the withdrawal.

 Travel overseas during the review at the AAT

 Migration Centre of Australia has a team of migration specialists who are experienced in AAT cases.
-Call +61 2 46261002 or book online today to speak to our migration specialists.
+Call us on +61 2 46261002 or Contact Us to speak to our migration specialists.